OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 - Option 4

 #### Notes
+procedures when this happens? how to resolve this?
+Protection of secrets in config file

+#### Guidance

 ## Maturity 3
 ### Activity
-Credentials and secrets appropriate for the target enviornemnt are added to configuration files dynamically during the deployment process, in such a way that the deployer has no need to see or handle those sensitive values.
+Credentials and secrets appropriate for the target environment are added to configuration files dynamically during the deployment process, in such a way that the deployer has no need to see or handle those sensitive values.
 I.e. this should be an automated process.

-The developer should have no need to view or access those credentials or secrets, particulalry from production systems, since they will be included automatically during deploy.
+The developer should have no need to view or access those credentials or secrets, particularly from production systems, since they will be included automatically during deploy.

 The system used to store and process the secrets and credentials must be robust from a security perspective.
 Secrets should be encrypted at rest and during transport.
 Users who configure this system and the secrets it contains should be subject to the principle of least privilege.
 For example, in some cases it might be appropriate for a developer to manage the secrets pertaining to a development environment, but not a UAT or production enviornment.

 Where secrets are not pre-defined or dependant on another system, they should be generated afresh during the deployment process.
-This mechanism should meet appropriate best practices such as using a cryptographically secure pseudorandom number geenrator if the value is to be randomly generated.
+This mechanism should meet appropriate best practices such as using a cryptographically secure pseudorandom number generator if the value is to be randomly generated.

 ### Maturity Questions
 #### Q 1